faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 > The Pharisees came and began to argue with him, seeking from him a sign from heaven, to test him.
 And he sighed deeply in his spirit and said, "Why does this generation need a sign?
 Truly, I say to you, no sign shall be given to this generation."

-Mark 16:16

-> He who believes and is baptized will be saved; but he who does not believe will be condemned.

-This avoidance of introspection seems to be directly correlated with level of belief (i.e., JW > Mormon > SDA > Evangelical > Catholic > Protestant > UU).
-Generally, the stronger the belief in God and Jesus, the less likely a person or group seems to be willing to confront facts which might potentially undermine that belief.
+This avoidance of introspection seems to be directly correlated with level of cultural totalism (i.e., JW > Mormon > SDA > Evangelical > Catholic > Protestant > UU).
+Generally, the stronger the belief in God and Jesus and the literalness of Biblical claims, the less likely a person or group seems to be willing to confront facts which might potentially undermine that belief.

+*How do I encourage my children to follow truth when asking for sufficient evidence for some religious premises is considered adulterous?*

+## Promotes religious faith

+According to John's gospel, Jesus said to Thomas, "Thomas, because thou hast seen me, thou hast believed: blessed are they that have not seen, and yet have believed."
+(John 20:29)

+And in Mark 16:16 Jesus says "He who believes and is baptized will be saved; but he who does not believe will be condemned."

+I have not seen any argument or demonstration to convince me that belief without sufficient justification is a virtue, as I discuss [here](https://www.reddit.com/r/mormon/comments/7qv2r4/faith_vs_religious_faith_thoughts_on_faith_hope/).
+In general, I believe the most moral way to live is to exercise our confidence in a proposition in direct proportion to the weight of the evidence for the proposition.

+*Why would I teach my children that they must believe things on inadequate evidence under penalty of some kind of eternal torment (of one form or another, whether separation from family or God for eternity or misery inherent to the condition)?*

-### Promote second-coming nihilism and anxiety.
+## Promotes second-coming nihilism and anxiety.

 Whereas the belief in the resurrection may quell anxiety, a belief in Jesus is also tied to a belief in his second coming, and the second coming may promote nihilism and anxiety.

 Belief in the imminent return of Jesus with accompanying cataclysms (see Matthew 24 and the Book of Revelation) is [woven deeply into Christianity](https://en.wikipedia.org/wiki/Predictions_and_claims_for_the_Second_Coming_of_Christ)

-* It deeply affects how Christians live today, causing many to be ill-prepared for living a full life (anecdotes [here](https://www.reddit.com/r/exchristian/comments/k3zg4i/does_anyone_else_feel_like_they_werent_prepared/)).
+* It deeply affects how Christians live today, causing many fundamentalist Christians to be ill-prepared for living a full life (anecdotes [here](https://www.reddit.com/r/exchristian/comments/k3zg4i/does_anyone_else_feel_like_they_werent_prepared/)).
 * It colored expectations within the early LDS Church (see [here](https://faenrandir.github.io/a_careful_examination/failed-second-coming-predictions-in-early-lds-church/))
 * Throughout its existence, LDS members have been told [they will live to see the second coming](https://www.reddit.com/r/mormon/comments/6rctgu/if_your_patriarchal_blessing_indicates_you_will/).
 * LDS members today have vivid and concrete expectations for Jesus's [immediate return](https://faenrandir.github.io/a_careful_examination/modern-second-coming-predictions/).

+*Why would I want my children to have the expectation that life is _for sure_ going to become cataclysmically bad and then all problems will essentially be "solved" by Jesus coming again?*

-### Promote eternal judgement anxiety
+## Promote eternal judgement anxiety

 Most people focus on the immediate consequences of their actions.
 What harm will my actions cause?
 What good will this do?

-In the back of most Christian minds is the idea that the wrong beliefs or actions might result in their *eternal torment*.
-In the back of every LDS mind is the belief that they might be separated from their family (except for short visitation rights) and always full of regret for what might have been (living a life of complete joy and endless reproduction) if they fail to live up completely to very strict covenants.
-A single unrepentant "sin", no matter how small, is enough to separate a person from God and their family for all of eternity.
+In the back of many orthodox Christian minds is the idea that the wrong beliefs or actions might result in their *eternal torment*.
+In the back of every LDS mind is the belief that they might be separated from their family (except for short visitation rights) and persist in this state full of regret for what might have been (missing out on living a life of complete joy and endless reproduction) if they fail to live very strict covenants.

+*A single unrepentant "sin", no matter how small, is enough to separate a person from God and their family for all of eternity.
+Why would I want my children to believe that?*

-### An attitude of "doctrine over person"
+## An attitude of "doctrine over person"

 * John taught that if a person believed in a different doctrinal version of Jesus Christ (i.e., the gnostic doctrine) that they should not say "hi" to them or invite them into your house.
 [2 John 1: 7-11](https://www.lds.org/scriptures/nt/2-jn/1.7-11)

 * Jesus Christ discouraged a disciple from burying his father with the statement "let the dead bury their dead".
-This teaching is used by believers to prioritize Church and religion over family and non-believers.
+This teaching is used by many believers to prioritize Church and religion over family and non-believers.

 *  "Another said, 'I will follow you, Lord; but let me first say farewell to those at my home.'
 Jesus said to him, 'No one who puts his hand to the plow and looks back is fit for the kingdom of God.'
 (Luke 9:61--62)